jharwell/sierra/docs/src/usage/batch_criteria.rst

 - ``cardinality`` How many experiments should be generated?

 Examples:
-  - ``1p0.I16.C4``: Constant density of 1.0.
-Arena dimensions will increase by 16 in both X and Y for each experiment in the batch (4 total).
+  - ``population_constant_density.1p0.I16.C4``: Constant density of 1.0.
+Arena
+    dimensions will increase by 16 in both X and Y for each experiment in the batch (4 total).

-    ..
-NOTE:: This criteria is for `constant` density of robots as swarm sizes increase.
-For `variable` robot density, use
-              :ref:`ln-bc-population-size` or
-              :ref:`ln-bc-population-variable-density`.

 .. _ln-bc-population-variable-density: